Our Food Waste Impact The amount of food we have intercepted from local supermarkets so far

 Did you know that the average family wastes 244kg of food each year with a value of £730*?
 I’m sure that this would be better off in pockets than down the drain!

 What will be on offer?

-As a charitable organisation, we collect surplus food such as bakery, storecupboard, fruit, vegetables, some chilled and frozen foods as well as various non-food items including flowers and occasionally clothing from local stores.
-These may be end of line products, food on or just past its best before date or simply surplus stock.
+As a charitable organisation, we collect surplus food such as bakery, storecupboard, fruit, vegetables, some chilled and frozen foods as well as various non-food items including flowers and occasionally clothing and household items from local stores.
 The amounts and types of food and non-food vary so this will be reflected on what will be offered each week.